 - Burn injuries

-In several cases, a physical injury may tell only part of the story.
+In many cases, a physical injury may tell only part of the story.
 These types of catastrophic injuries can cause you to suffer economic and emotional harm as well, such as lost wages due to an inability to work or time missed to attend doctors’ appointments.
-Additionally, plaintiffs can also demand compensation for the pain or suffering caused by the collision.
+You can also receive compensation for the pain or suffering caused by the collision.
 A local attorney can help you determine the impact the accident had on your life and pursue compensation for the entire amount you are entitled to.
 The determined lawyers at our law firm have the resources to help you accurately asses your losses.

-What Must Be Proven in a Car Accident Case
+What Must Be Proven in a Local Auto Accident Case?

-- The defendant owed them a duty of care – this always applies in car accident cases, since all drivers assume a duty to protect other parties whenever they are on the road.
+- The defendant owed you a duty of care – all drivers assume a duty to protect other parties whenever they are on the road.

-- The defendant’s violation of the duty of care directly caused a physical injury – naturally, people making car accident claims are usually injured in some way, but they may need a medical record indicating that their injuries were caused by the accident.
+- The defendant’s violation of care directly caused your physical injuries – naturally, people making car accident claims are usually injured in some way, but they may need a medical record indicating that their injuries were caused by the accident.